-The traffic used in our evaluation is generated in [1], and we change the flow demand to simulate traffic variations.
-Given the demand, we calculate the initial and final routing to maximize the network utilization [10].
+evaluation, and the flow volume distribution is shown in Tab.
+III.
+We change the flow demand to simulate traffic variations.
+Given the demand, we calculate the initial and final routing to maximize the network utilization [9].

 A. Implementation and Testbed Emulations